Simply Business is pleased to provide tailored insurance options from:

 And although health insurance (if you have it) may cover some of your medical expenses, it won’t cover everything that workers’ comp insurance might cover, such as lost income due to your injury or rehabilitation costs.
 That leaves you dipping into your savings account while you're out of work recovering.
 No fun.

 That’s why workers’ compensation insurance would be a good thing to have in this situation.
-You can learn more about workers’ comp for the self-employed in this useful guide.
+You can learn more about this scenario in our useful sole pro workers comp insurance Florida guide.

 Now let’s say you’re a florist with a small staff of three workers.
 As one of your employees fills an order for a bouquet of fresh-cut flowers, a glass vase gets knocked off the counter and shatters.
 In the process of cleaning it up, the employee gets badly cut.
 The cut is so deep that it requires surgery and a couple weeks of missed work.